the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 }
 ~~~~~~~~

 That will fix the issue with a stale state.
 There is one more improvement.
 Since it is a function, you can extract the function for an improved readability.
 That's one more advantage to use a function over an object.
 The function can live outside of the component.
-But you have to use a higher order function to pass the result to it.
+But you have to use a higher-order function to pass the result to it.
 After all, you want to update the state based on the fetched result from the API.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~